totaljs/components/j-Editable/readme.md

 __Good to know__:

+- if the user presses some `key` then the editable element will contain `keypressed` class as long as they haven't left the control
 - each changed element will contain class `changed`
 - if the component changes some values then the main element will contain class `ui-editable-changed`